pcanal/CudaRDCExercise/README.md

 This suggests either a mis-use of the RDC functions, or a bug in how they resolve what to include in device links.

+See also the [`build_cmssw.sh` script](atlas_test/build_cmssw.sh) which outlines CMSSW's method for handling CUDA libraries (originally posted [here](https://github.com/krasznaa/CUDALinkTest/issues/1)).
+This is very similar to the RDC pattern, the `_nv` libraries taking the place of the RDC `_static` ones in the process.
+Whilst the `_nv` libs are stripped down to only device/CUDA symbols, this shouldn't make too much difference when device linking.